Vibe coding in 2026: build real apps without writing code

 v0 by Vercel: The Component Specialist

 A design creator used v0 to build custom portfolio components that would have taken weeks to code manually.
 The generated React components were clean, accessible, and ready for production use.
-But v0 isn’t a full-app solution — it’s a frontend specialist that assumes you’re handling backend logic elsewhere.
+But v0 is not a full-app solution; it is a frontend specialist that assumes you are handling backend logic elsewhere.

 The 80/20 Problem: Where Vibe Coding Hits Reality

-Every creator who’s tried vibe coding eventually encounters the same frustration: the first 80% happens like magic, but the last 20% becomes a nightmare.
-You get a working prototype in hours, then spend weeks trying to add user authentication, payment processing, or handle edge cases the AI didn’t anticipate.
+Every creator who has tried vibe coding eventually encounters the same frustration: the first 80% happens like magic, but the last 20% becomes a nightmare.
+You get a working prototype in hours, then spend weeks trying to add user authentication, payment processing, or handle edge cases the AI did not anticipate.

-This isn’t a limitation of current AI — it’s a fundamental characteristic of software development.
+This is not a limitation of current AI; it is a fundamental characteristic of software development.
 The core functionality that makes your app useful is often straightforward.
-The peripheral systems that make it professional are complex, interconnected, and require decisions about user experience, business logic, and error handling that AI can’t make without explicit guidance.
+The peripheral systems that make it professional are complex, interconnected, and require decisions about user experience, business logic, and error handling that AI cannot make without explicit guidance.

-A course creator experienced this firsthand when building a student portal.
+Iwona, a course creator, experienced this firsthand when building a student portal.
 The AI generated a beautiful interface for displaying courses and progress tracking in two hours.
 But adding user registration, password reset functionality, payment integration with variable pricing, and email notifications took three weeks of frustrated prompting and manual workarounds.

 Authentication Hell